US Civics Guide and Education

 There are over 670 District Court Judges and twelve federal circuits nationwide.

-U.S. Supreme Court - First Amendment Cases
+U.S. Supreme Court - Major Free speech Cases

-Freedom of speech includes the right:
+Freedom of speech INCLUDES the right:

-1. - Not to speak (specifically, the right not to salute the flag).
+• Not to speak (specifically, the right not to salute the flag).

 West Virginia Board of Education v.
 Barnette, 319 U.S. 624 (1943).